papermerge/documentation/docs/setup/overview.md

 	Starting with complex deployment may be overwhelming, especially if you don't understand the basics. {{ extra.project }}
-	can have extremely complex deployment k8s cluster setups: with many stateless web app pods, with external authentication server, with S3 storage backend and CDN etc.
+	can have extremely complex deployment k8s cluster setups: with many stateless web app pods, with external authentication server, with S3 storage backend, CDN etc.